Jonathan2251/lbd/source/gpu.rst

 - As :numref:`grid`,
   the maximum number of SIMD Threads that can execute simultaneously per Thread Block (SIMD Processor) is 32 for the later Fermi-generation GPUs.
-  Each SIMD Thread has 32 elements run on :numref:`threadslanes` 16 SIMD lanes (number of pipelines and each pipeline has it's own functional unit as in vector processor).
+  Each SIMD Thread has 32 elements run as :numref:`threadslanes` on 16 SIMD lanes (number of functional units just same as in vector processor).
 So it takes 2 clock cycles to complete [#lanes]_.